 Financing Plan for Entering Students

 We understand that putting all the pieces together to finance a college education can be confusing, so we've developed a personalized Plan to help navigate all the options to help pay your student account bill.
-Your Plan will be sent to you shortly after you receive your financial aid notification.
+Your Plan will be sent to you in the spring before you enroll.

 These are the items that will appear on your student account with the College.
 You'll need to pay these costs or have a payment plan in place before the start of the academic year.